mperezfuster/gpdb/gpdb-doc/markdown/install_guide/platform-requirements-overview.html.md

 #### <a id="topic_xbl_mkx_python"></a>Python

-Greenplum Database requires `python3.9` as the default version of `python` in order to use the Greenplum utilities.
-If you are installing Greenplum Database on Rocky Linux 8.x, the default Python3 version included is `python3.6`.
-Run the following commands in order to support `python3.9` for Greenplum utilities:
+Greenplum Database uses the system default `python3` for the Greenplum management utilities, and `python3.9` for the [PL/Python module](../analytics/pl_python.html).
+For most of the supported OS versions, the system default `python3` is `python3.9`.
+If you are installing Greenplum Database on Rocky Linux 8, the default `python3` version included is `python3.6`.
+You may want to unify the `python3` versions to `python3.9` by running the following commands:

 ```
 sudo yum install python39-psycopg2 python39-pyyaml python39-psutil